-For the first seven (7) calendar days of this period, the announcement will not be sent outside the program, except that it may be sent to national publications and places identified in the Affirmative Action Plan as prime potential sources of minority employees.
+For the first seven (7) calendar days of this period, the announcement will not be sent outside the program, except that it may be sent to national publications and places identified in the Affirmative Action Plan as prime potential sources of employees from historically marginalized and underrepresented groups.
 Notice on the Union bulletin board shall be deemed appropriate publicity.